-COMMERCE reserves the right to award the contract to the Consultant whose proposal is deemed to be in the best interest of COMMERCE and the state of Washington.
+COMMERCE reserves the right to award the contract to the Proposer whose proposal is deemed to be in the best interest of COMMERCE and the state of Washington.

-4.3.
-ORAL PRESENTATIONS MAY BE REQUIRED
+4.3 ORAL PRESENTATIONS ARE REQUIRED

-After evaluating the written proposals COMMERCE may elect to schedule oral presentations of the finalists.
-Should oral presentations become necessary, COMMERCE will contact the top-scoring firm(s) from the written evaluation to schedule a date, time, and location.
-Commitments made by the Consultant at the oral interview, if any, will be considered binding.
+After evaluating the written proposals COMMERCE will elect to schedule oral presentations of the finalists.
+COMMERCE will contact the top-scoring firm(s) from the written evaluation to schedule a date, time, and location.
+Commitments made by the Proposer at the oral interview, if any, will be considered binding.